talentsec/lev_doc/tutorial/README.md

 #### 3. Upload

-Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the SSH public key, input the name at will, and copy the content of the id_rsa.pub or id_ecdsa.pub public key file in the .ssh folder generated by the steps above to the public key.
+Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the ssh¥ public key, input the name at will, and copy the content of the id_rsa.pub or id_ecdsa.pub public key file in the .ssh folder generated by the steps above to the public key.

 #### 4.Configure the ssh config file